stackphp/url-map/README.md

 ## Example

-Let's say we have a Silex app and want to map an blogging app which implements HttpKernelInterface at the sub path `/blog`:
+Let's say we have a Silex app and want to map a blogging app which implements HttpKernelInterface at the sub path `/blog`:

 ```php